11 Most Interesting Colombian Christmas Traditions

 *Disclosure: This post contains affiliate links.
 I am a member of Amazon Associates, LLC and other affiliate programs and earn from qualifying purchases made after clicking those links.
 There is never any additional cost to you.
 To learn more please consult our Disclosure Policy.

-In my time living in Colombia, I always found some of the differences between how certain aspects of Christmas is celebrated in Colombia and the US or other countries pretty interesting, although there are plenty of similarities too.
+I always found some of the differences between how Christmas is celebrated in Colombia and the US or other countries pretty interesting, although there are plenty of similarities too.
+Being married to a Colombian, there are a handful of Colombian Christmas traditions that are now firmly my own now too.

 Before I get to that, I just want to share one quick piece of advice if you happen to be planning on traveling to spend Christmas in Colombia.